 Return to the Obituary Announcements Main Page

-Visitation on Friday, April 5, 2013 from 11AM until time of Funeral Service at 1PM at Raymond Funeral Chapel, 5635 Washington Avenue, La Plata, MD 20646.
-Interment at Resurrection Cemetery in Clinton, MD at 2:15PM.
+Visitation on Monday, December 30, 2013 from 2PM until time of Funeral Service at 4PM at Raymond Funeral Service Chapel, 5635 Washington Avenue, La Plata, MD 20646.
+Interment will be private.

 Arrangements provided by Raymond Funeral Service.